 With a name that has ties to such grandeur, you simply cannot go wrong.

-It also tends to simply be a feminine version of the name of St. Joseph, which would make for a good name for a baby boy – but more on that in another article.
+It also tends to simply be a feminine version of the name of St. Joseph, which would make for a good name for a baby boy – but more on that in our French boy names guide.

 Now this is a name that truly signifies how highly you think of your little one and is one of the more thematic baby girl names out there.